Shari Kessler40 years, around the world, living through the lens.

 Shari Kessler runs Head Shots, LLC. in Santa Fe, NM. and is Associate Professor of Media Studies at The New School, NYC.
 She teaches Visual Storytelling; Visual Literacy & Culture; and Global Lens: World Photography & Film; online courses that she developed for The New School Department of Media Studies, MA program.

-Artist StatementPhotography for me is a journey.
+Artist StatementPhotography is a journey.

-Photography for me is a journey that never ends…
+Photography is a journey that never ends…